marcwalkr/ffxi-crafting/README.md

-A crafting helper for the FFXI private server HorizonXI.
-It utilizes recipe and item price data to find profitable recipes.
+A crafting tool for FFXI that utilizes recipe and item price data to find profitable recipes.

-Various sql files and lua files were taken from AirSkyBoat: https://github.com/AirSkyBoat/AirSkyBoat
+Lua files and some SQL files were taken from AirSkyBoat: https://github.com/AirSkyBoat/AirSkyBoat